rchanoch/MES_GBM_GENOME_MED/README.md

 This resource provides the R code used in the analysis described in Chanoch-Myers, R et al. Elucidating the diversity of malignant mesenchymal states in glioblastoma by integrative analysis.
-Genome Med (2022).
+Genome Med (under review).

 For questions, please contact ronychanoch@gmail.com